fatlotus/eisenhower/README.md

 #### Firewalled Cluster Operation

-If the nodes you are using are behind a cluster and require first SSH'ing to a head node, you might find the following snippet helpful.
-It uses the `via` option to forward a connection to the given host and port.
+If the nodes you are using are behind a firewall and require first connecting to a head node, you might find the following snippet helpful.
+It uses the `via` option to forward a connection to the given host and port before connecting to the destination.

 ```python